QuickBooks Blog

 • Increase in borrowing power: By demonstrating strong business credit, you might be considered for larger amounts of credit.
 This can prove beneficial for things like business expansion or renovation.

-• Easier financing: Having a solid credit profile can help you increase your chances of small business loans or other lines of credit with favorable interest rates.
+• Easier financing: A solid credit profile can help increase your chances of getting small business funding with favorable interest rates.

-• Better insurance rates: As might already know, insuring your small business can get expensive.
+• Better insurance rates: Insuring your small business can get expensive.
 Having a good business credit score is one way to keep your rates low.

-Your business credit report can have a profound effect on your small business’s success, including how you are viewed by others.
-Taking the time to educate yourself on business credit will only help you and your business in the long run.
+Your business credit report can have a profound effect on your small business’s success, influencing how lenders, suppliers, partners, and even customers view you.
+Taking the time to build and maintain strong business credit will pay off in long-term opportunities and stability.

 How to establish a business credit score